vangvue/coding-practice/js-projects/NODE.JS-zoom-clone/plan.md

 - Initialize our NodeJS Project DONE
 - Initialize our first view DONE
-- Create a room id
+- Create a room id DONE
 - Add the ability to view our own video
 - Add ability to allow others to stream their video
 - Add styling